rafaelhofmann/iot-dashboard/README.md

 ]
 ```

+### send_umbrella_reminder.py
+This file is responsible for sending a whatsapp message to the configured number with the reminder that the umbrella was forgotten.

 ## Used Libraries
 The following libraries were used for this project.
 | Library | Version | Use case |